 1. Develop an Organizational Structure That Promotes Collaboration & Communication

-Additionally, cross-functional training can help facilitate marketing and sales alignment by creating a mutual understanding of the connections between the two departments, focusing on how sales and marketing work together to achieve revenue goals.
+Additionally, cross-functional training can facilitate marketing and sales alignment.
+It creates a mutual understanding of the connections between the two departments, focusing on how sales and marketing work together to achieve revenue goals.

 2. Establish Shared Goals